Vision 2.0: New interface, feeding control and pellet detection

 Integrated pellet detection

-The last few years have shown a clear shift towards feeding operators being responsible for fish performance in more cages and on multiple sites.
-Where they once needed to feed 6-8 cages, they are now often feeding three of four times that.
-The increased number of cages being fed simultaneously makes precise intensity adjustments (or start / stop) more difficult.
+The last few years have shown a clear shift towards feeding operators being responsible for fish performance in more pens and on multiple sites.
+Where they once needed to feed 6-8 pens, they are now often feeding three of four times that.
+The increased number of pens being fed simultaneously makes precise intensity adjustments (or start / stop) more difficult.
 The Pellector is made to address this issue.

 The processing of the pellet data is done as close to the data source (the camera) as possible, and Vision 2.0 will display the pellet count in the video image.
 The Pellector comes with several adjustment options both in terms of how to visualize the pellet data on the screen, but also facilitate user adjustment of the algorithm itself.
 This flexibility ensures that the Pellector can be adjusted to shifting conditions in either water conditions, biomass conditions, feeding regimes or personal preferences.